Polychemy releases 3D-printed iPhone and Blackberry cases

 Each of Polychemy's creation (which extend beyond smartphone cases) is designed by a team of artists, before being manufactured off-site in the Netherlands.
 The particular benefits of 3D printing allows complex shapes to be constructed, and this freedom to experiment is reflected in the various case designs which Polychemy offers, including a pattern based on a human fingerprint, a complex series of swirls, and an intricate maze design.

 Every cell-phone case is made from Polyamide plastic and affords access to all the relevant ports and slots, cameras and flash.
 The cases are available in white, black, red, or purple, and Polychemy offers customers the option of personalizing the design with a name, which is integrated into the design itself.
 Cases are constructed individually to order, rather than mass-produced.

-Both the iPhone 4/S and Blackberry cases retail for US$40.00 and shipping is available worldwide.
+Both the iPhone 4/S and Blackberry cases retail for US$40.00.

 - Around The Home

 - Good Thinking

 - Home Entertainment

 - Wearable Electronics

 - 2014 Action Camera Comparison Guide